n0w4n/installer/README.md

-# installer
-python3 script to automate the installing of programs
+Script to automate the installation of your list with programs